 Supervisors at the University of Arkansas are responsible for hiring, managing, developing and evaluating appointed or hourly employees assigned to them.
 It is the responsibility of the supervisor to set expectations for employee performance, provide the necessary resources for employees to complete their work, monitor employee progress and offer regular feedback.

-Classified positions are grouped or classified by the Arkansas Uniform Classification and Compensation Act with positions that have similar duties and responsibilities, and require similar knowledge, abilities, skills, education, and experience.
-Each classification is assigned to one of 30 pay grades.
+Classified staff positions are grouped or classed under the Higher Education Uniform Classification and Compensation Act (Act 599 of 2017) with positions that have similar duties and responsibilities and that require similar knowledge, abilities, skills, education and experience.
+Each classification is assigned to one of 30 pay grades which has a minimum and a maximum pay level.
+Section 6.1 of this handbook provides more detailed information about the pay grades.

 All exempt and non-exempt classified position descriptions and evaluations are managed through PeopleAdmin.
 The date for an employee evaluation is determined by the employee’s merit eligibility date.
 Follow the instructions for completing an evaluation.